Anders Behring Breivik: Influence

-Beliefs
+Personal beliefs

 Breivik had been active on several anti-Islamic and nationalist blogs, including document.no, and was a regular reader of Gates of Vienna, the Brussels Journal and Jihad Watch.
 He cited Jihad Watch 162 times in his 2011 manifesto, and cited Daniel Pipes and the Middle East Forum a further 18 times.
 Breivik frequently praised the writings of blogger Fjordman.
 He used Fjordman's thinking to justify his actions, citing him 111 times in the manifesto.
 In 2016, however, Breivik stated that he had in reality been a "national socialist", or Nazi, since age twelve, read Adolf Hitler's Mein Kampf (1925) at age fourteen, and that he had in later years only disguised himself as a counter-jihadist.
 In 2022, he blamed the neo-Nazi organisation Blood & Honour for having radicalised him to the use of violence, and that this group carried the main responsibility for the terror attacks.

 After studying several militant groups, including the IRA, ETA and others, Breivik suggests far-right militants should adopt al-Qaeda's methods, learn from their success, and avoid their mistakes.
 Breivik described al-Qaeda as the "most successful revolutionary force in the world" and praised their "cult of martyrdom".
 He stated that the European Union is a project to create "Eurabia" and describes the NATO bombing of Yugoslavia as being authorised by "criminal western European and American leaders".
 In his writings, Breivik stated that "the Battle of Vienna in 1683 should be celebrated as the Independence Day for all Western Europeans as it was the beginning of the end for the second Islamic wave of Jihads".
 The manifesto urges the Hindu nationalists to drive Muslims out of India.
 It demands the forced deportation of all Muslims from Europe, based on the model of the Beneš decrees.

-In a letter Breivik sent to international media in 2014, he stated that he had exploited "counterjihadist" rhetoric as a means to protect "ethno-nationalists" and instead start a media hunt against "anti-nationalist counterjihadist"-supporters, in a strategy he calls "double psychology".
+In a letter Breivik sent to international media in 2014, he stated that he had exploited "counter-jihadist" rhetoric as a means to protect "ethno-nationalists" and instead start a media hunt against "anti-nationalist counter-jihadist"-supporters, in a strategy he calls "double psychology".
 Breivik further stated that he strives for a "pure Nordic ideal", advocating the establishment of a similar party in Norway to the neo-Nazi Party of the Swedes, and identifying himself as a part of "Western Europe's fascist movement".
 Moreover, he stated that his "support" for Israel is limited for it to function as a place to deport "disloyal Jews".
 During the trial in 2012, Breivik listed as his influences a number of neo-Nazi activists, as well as perpetrators of attacks against immigrants and leftists, considering them "heroes".
 In 2019, he claimed to have converted to democratic right-wing populism.
 This has later been disputed since he still identifies as a "national socialist" and is possibly "more radical" than before with advocacy for white separatism.
+In prison, Breivik became a supporter of Donald Trump.